cdapio/hydrator-plugins/core-plugins/docs/File-batchsource.md

 **Delimiter:** Delimiter to use when the format is 'delimited'.
 This will be ignored for other formats.

+**Skip Header** Whether to skip the first line of each file.
+Supported formats are 'text', 'csv', 'tsv', 'delimited'.

 **Maximum Split Size:** Maximum size in bytes for each input partition.
 Smaller partitions will increase the level of parallelism, but will require more resources and overhead.
 The default value is 128MB.